peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 <b>Returns:</b>

-An arbitrary-precision decimal object with the exponent set to 0.
+An arbitrary-precision decimal number with the exponent set to 0.

 ### FromDouble